enzo-inc/interview-ai-exercise/WRITEUP.md

 documentation to answer this question.'"
 ```

-This achieves 100% abstention accuracy on out-of-scope questions in our evaluation.
+This achieves 100% abstention accuracy on out-of-scope questions in the evaluation.

 ### 3.4 Evaluation Framework